tzaeschke/phtree-cpp/README.md

 ## Compiling the PH-Tree

-The PH-Tree itself is a *header only* library.
-However the examples, tests and benchmarks use non-header files.
+The PH-Tree index itself is a *header only* library, it can be used by simply copying all headers in the `phtree` folder.

-This section will guide you through the initial build system and IDE you need to go through in order to build and run custom versions of the PH-Tree on your machine.
+The examples, tests and benchmarks can be build with bazel or cmake.

 <a id="build-system-and-dependencies"></a>